Intrusive and Non-Intrusive Model Order Reduction for Airborne Contaminant Transport: Comparative Analysis and Uncertainty Quantification: Numerical Examples

 In the following, the results of the two approaches are compared using identical test data for both methods.
 As outlined in Sec.~\ref{sec:intro}, the comparison focuses on the accuracy versus speed-up relation, the amount of data required by both methods, and the ability to extrapolate predictions outside the parameter range considered during training.
 Looking at the results for approximation accuracy as well as speed-up, Fig.~ \ref{fig:err_and_speedup_ins_only} shows that the mean relative $L^2$-error rapidly decreases for both methods when increasing the size of the reduced basis.
 However, for a certain number of reduced basis functions, a plateau is reached at a very low error level, where adding more basis functions no longer improves the approximation quality.
 For the \gls{PODG} \gls{ROM}, this plateau aligns closely with the decay of the eigenvalues shown in Fig.~\ref{fig:eigvals_ins_only}.
 For \gls{PODI} however, the impact of interpolation is seen by the plateau being reached earlier.
 Due to its physics-based nature, \gls{PODG} leads to a significantly lower error compared to \gls{PODI}.
 On the other hand, when examining speed-up, it can be seen that \gls{PODI} consistently provides a high speed-up even with larger reduced basis sizes.

-To further investigate how both methods behave for different amount of provided snapshot data, $\nsnap = \{25,50,75,100\}$ samples of the parameter space are considered.
+To investigate how both methods behave when varying the amount of provided snapshot data, $\nsnap = \{25,50,75,100\}$ samples of the parameter space are considered.
 The resulting relative $L^2$-error is shown in Fig.~\ref{fig:data_hungriness}.
 It is evident that the \gls{ROM} constructed with the \gls{PODG} method approximates the \gls{FOM} very well even for very few snapshots.
 In contrast, the prediction accuracy of the \gls{ROM} constructed with \gls{PODI} shows to be highly sensitive to the amount of snapshot data when only a few data points are available, but becomes less sensitive as the training data increases.
 Hence, even with the maximum amount of data, \gls{PODI} still results in higher errors compared to \gls{PODG}.
+To evaluate the additional offline costs, well-performing configurations for both MOR methods are selected from the results in Fig.~\ref{fig:data_hungriness}.
+The analysis focuses on the costs of method-specific steps, excluding shared components such as the POD basis construction.
+Referring to the errors shown in Fig.~\ref{fig:data_hungriness}, a PODI ROM is chosen with $\nsnap = 75$ and $\romdim = 16$ and a PODG ROM with $\nsnap = 25$ and $\romdim = 16$.
+The tripled amount of snapshots leads to a respective increase in the snapshot generation with approximately 220~\si{\s} for the 25 snapshots of PODG and approximately 734~\si{\s} for the 75 snapshots of PODI.
+Additional costs for PODG are offline costs for DEIM and for setting up the reduced operators, which adds approximately 77~\si{\s} to the PODG offline costs.
+For PODI, the only additional step is the setup of the RBF interpolation, which is completed in much less than 1~\si{\s} for the 16 POD coefficients and 75 snapshots.
+Eventually, the mean online run times can be quantified by 1.2~\si{\s} for PODG and very low 0.004~\si{\s} for PODI, which is reflected by the speed-up in Fig.~\ref{fig:speedup_henkel_ins_only}.
+Based on this analysis, a threshold of online evaluations is identified: For fewer than 366 evaluations, PODG is more efficient; for more than 366 evaluations, PODI becomes the more cost-effective choice in this example.
+Although the general trends are well captured by this evaluation, it should be noted that, excluding snapshot generation, two different tools were used.
+We remind the reader that their implementation can significantly affect the shown run times.
+All reported run times were computed on a system with an Intel i9-10980XE processor and 128 GB of RAM.